-Today's UV index in Puerto Vallarta, Mexico will be up to 11.9, indicating a extreme level of sun exposure for the average person.
+Today's UV index in Puerto Vallarta, Mexico will be up to 10.5, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Puerto Vallarta's UV index is usually high, often ranging between 7 and 11, especially during the spring and summer months when the sun is strongest.
 This means the sun's rays are very powerful there.